danilowoz/react-content-loader/README.md

 ## Development

-Fork the repo then clone it
+Fork the repo and then clone it

 ```
 $ git clone git@github.com:YourUsername/react-content-loader.git && cd react-content-loader